kshaffer/courses/materials/mt4-RiteOfSpringAnalysis.md

   - If no, why do you think Stravinsky used an irregular pattern?
 - In the last two bars, why do you think the high parts and the low parts arrive at different moments?

+## Homework for Wednesday's/Thursday's class (April 22/23)

-**For Wednesday's class (March 19),** review the answers you and your colleagues provided on the Google Doc, and watch at least this passage in each of the following videos.
+Review the answers you and your colleagues provided on the Google Doc, and watch at least this passage in each of the following videos.
 (Both are attempts to recapture Nijinsky's original choreography.)

 *"Sacrificial Dance" begins at 29:28 in the following video from the 100th-anniversary performance from the Ballett und Orchester Mariinski-Theater Sankt Petersburg at the Théâtre des Champs-Élysées.*